-“Light up the Field” kicks off opening of Rogers Stadium with performance from marching band, vendors, activities and more
+“Light up the Field” kicks off opening of Rogers Stadium complex with performance from marching band, vendors, activities and more

 By Brit Milazzo